-Those backgrounds are slightly edgy when you get them, looking a little busy, but nothing really offensive or distracting.
+Those backgrounds are slightly edgy, looking a little busy, but nothing really offensive or distracting when you get them.

 Overall, well, I think the most impressive thing about this lens is its sharp contrast and nice colors, which is exactly what you’re looking for in landscape or vacation photography.

 Most of my 42-megapixel camera with in-camera cracks and clearing up those vignetting and distortion issues, your pictures will always look pretty fantastic.

 It’s by far the best standard zoom lens.
 I’ve tested it on any Sony camera, and so it easily comes recommended.

 I have used this lens for a while, and I will discuss this lens with my personal opinion.

 I’m going to focus on three major points.